rouxl/ImprovedZeppelinDocs/BotSetup.md

 **Step 2**

 > Now you need to open up an app called **HeidiSQL**.
 This is the database manager, and should act as a place where you can manage the database.
 Once You have opened it, look to the bottom left where it says **new**.
 Click this and create a new database. call it **zeppelin**. once you have done this, look to the right side of the window. this will show the options for a user and password. fill these in with **root** for the user and **root** for the password.
-Click done and then you should be loaded into another window. in the column on the left, right click and hover over the **Create new** option. in the popup menu, select the **Database** option. once again, name the database **zeppelin**, and we can leave it here for now.
+Click done and then you should be loaded into another window. in the column on the left, right click and hover over the **Create new** option. in the popup menu, select the **Database** option. once again, name the database **zeppelin**, and we can leave it here for now. **(THIS CAN ALL BE DONE INSIDE OF CLI IF NECCESARY)**

 **Step 3**